 Windows 10 File Explorer provides a variety of ways to organize the contents of files and folders of the system.
 The Window users can use some efficient styles to view the contents of the file system as per the user’s requirement.
-One may opt to display the file picture in a large size thumbnails or may prefer to set the icons of files and folder in a small or medium size list.
+One may opt to display the file picture in large size thumbnails or may prefer to set the icons of files and folders in a small or medium size list.
 However, while setting up the different styles for the file and folder icons, some of the Window users have come across the weird problem of black squares showing up behind the folder icons.
 Even refreshing the file explorer multiple times is of no help and the black square appears to be a perpetual issue.

 Black background behind Folder icons

-While the black squares behind the folder icons look unsightly, the problem, however, is not a major issue and it is just a graphical glitch which will not cause any damage to the content of folders and files.
-The cause of this visual glitch problem can be, the corrupted system files or an outdated thumbnail caches.
+While the black squares behind the folder icons look unsightly, the problem, however, is not a major issue and it is just a graphical glitch that will not cause any damage to the content of folders and files.
+The cause of this visual glitch problem can be, corrupted system files or outdated thumbnail caches.
 The graphical flaws can also occur if users are using an outdated graphics driver.
 In this article, we explain some solutions on how to fix the black background problem behind the folder icons in Windows 10.

 1] Use Disk Cleanup to remove Thumbnail files